trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 \end{array}
 $$

-We can define an `apply-kont` function to aid in the overall machine design, which will be utilized when we encounter returns and exceptions.
+We can define an *applyKont* function to aid in the overall machine design, which will be utilized when we encounter returns and exceptions.

 $$